Cost Of Building A House In Kenya

 2. Cost Of Building A 2 Bedroom House In Kenya

-- The cost of building a 2-bedroom house in urban Kenya is 2.1 to 5 million shillings
+- The cost of building a 2-bedroom house in urban Kenya is 2.1 million to 5 million shillings.

-In case you are planning to build your 2 bedroom house on a budget, we advise that you focus on the basics and cut out secondary needs like hiring a professional interior designer and painter, and opt for quality but non-complex building materials which are cheaper.
+If you plan to build your 2 bedroom house on a budget, we advise that you focus on the basics and cut out secondary needs like hiring a professional interior designer and painter, and opt for quality but non-complex building materials which are cheaper.
 Below is a breakdown of the cost of building your 2-bedroom house in Kenya.

 2 Bedroom House Legal And Professional Costs